The Shipping Law Review: Cayman Islands

 The MLC was ratified by the United Kingdom on 7 August 2013 and extended to the Cayman Islands with effect from 7 August 2014.

-The MLC only applies to commercially registered vessels on the Cayman Islands flag.
+The MLC applies only to commercially registered vessels operating under the Cayman Islands flag.

-As a jurisdiction, the Cayman Islands continues to lead the way in global compliance and transparency with the introduction of the International Tax Co-operation (Economic Substance) Law (2020 Revision) and related guidance, together with the Anti-Money Laundering Regulations (2020 Revision).
+As a jurisdiction, the Cayman Islands continues to lead the way in global compliance and transparency with the introduction of the International Tax Co-operation (Economic Substance) Act (2021 Revision) and related guidance, together with the Anti-Money Laundering Regulations (2020 Revision).

 From a Cayman Islands flag perspective, it is anticipated that the upward trajectory of the flag will continue as the Cayman Islands maintains its leading position in the superyacht market.